mandober/haskell-logic/README.md

   f <*> v = ContT $ \ c -> runContT f $ \ g -> runContT v (c . g)
 ```

-Apart from the type parameter `m`, the two implementation should be fairly the same, save for ContT's re/un/wrapping.
+Apart from the type parameter `m`, the two implementation should be very similar, save for `ContT`'s re/un/wrapping.
 Staring some more at `kmap` but failing to find a way forward, I've switched to staring at the solution (`<*>` above).

-It was particularly frustrating how they knew to introduce that lambda there but apply it way over there.
-And the other lambda as well.
-It was exactly these lambda introductions that reminded me of the inference rules in propositional logic, specifically implication introduction, so I've decided to Curry-Howard the shit out of this thing.
+It was particularly frustrating how they knew exactly where to introduce that lambda and where to use it.
+The other lambda as well.
+But then these lambda introductions reminded me of logic, so I've decided to Curry-Howard the shit out of this thing.

 ## Logical derivation

-In proposition (and other) logic, inference rule of implication introduction states that if you assume a `p` and work your way to a `q`, then you can conclude `p => q`.
+In proposition (and other) logic, inference rule of *implication introduction* states that if you assume a `p` and work your way to a `q`, then you can conclude `p => q`.

+Implication introduction is also split in two parts: first something is assumed (like a lambda introduction) taking you into a subproof where you're free to derive more formulas, but at some point you have to discharge that assumption, which is the point that an implication is introduced.

 Instead of comming up with an example for implication introduction, it's better if we return to the problem at hand and demonstrate it there.

 ```hs
 kapp :: (((a -> b) -> r) -> r)    -- h